Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Introduction

 \section{Introduction}

+Long-range interactions in quantum systems are highly sought after because they enable collective quantum phenomena and play a central role in advancing emerging quantum technologies \cite{defenu2023long}.
+In particular, they facilitate robust and scalable entanglement between spatially separated quantum emitters (QEs), a key requirement for quantum computing \cite{laucht2021roadmap}.
+Such interactions also circumvent the need to fabricate sub-wavelength QE arrays \cite{shah2024quantum} --- a process that is experimentally demanding, and undesirable when individual optical, electrical, or magnetic control over each QE is required, since dense packing inevitably leads to cross-talk.

-Achieving robust, scalable entanglement between quantum emitters (QEs) is central to the development of commercial quantum technologies.
-While perfect isolation would preserve entanglement indefinitely, practical systems inevitably suffer decoherence due to environmental interactions.
-To mitigate this, structured photonic environments are tailored to enhance QE interactions, supporting collective quantum effects \cite{Lodahl2015, Trebbia2021, Aharonovich2022,Zundel2022,Holland2023,Shah2024}.
-One-dimensional (1D) waveguides, for example, have enabled long-range QE–QE coupling \cite{gonzalez2011entanglement,Albrecht2017,Albrecht2019, sheremet2023waveguide}, with the most recent experimental example demonstrating enhanced coupling of quantum dots via a photonic crystal waveguide \cite{Tiranov2023}.
-However, the intrinsic 1D geometry of waveguides poses a significant scalability challenge that could be overcome using two-dimensional (2D) architectures to generate entanglement across planar QE arrays.
+Photon-mediated interactions can be enhanced by tailoring structured photonic environments \cite{Lodahl2015}, which has inspired extensive theoretical \cite{hughes2005modified, hou2014dissipation, biehs2017qubit, miguel2022inverse} and experimental \cite{samutpraphoot2020strong, trebbia2022tailoring, Holland2023} studies.
+In particular, one-dimensional (1D) waveguides \cite{sheremet2023waveguide} have been proposed to enable long-range QE–QE coupling and entanglement creation \cite{dzsotjan2010quantum, martin2011dissipation, gonzalez2011entanglement, zheng2013persistent, shahmoon2013nonradiative, gonzalez2013mesoscopic}, with a recent experiment demonstrating enhanced coupling of quantum dots via a photonic crystal waveguide \cite{Tiranov2023}.
+However, the intrinsic 1D geometry of such platforms poses a challenge to scalability, which motivates the exploration of two-dimensional (2D) architectures capable of supporting entanglement across planar QE arrays.